bossanova808/CommerceRegisterOnCheckout/README.md

         window.csrfTokenValue = "{{ craft.request.csrfToken|e('js') }}"

-Then the JS you need is just:
+Then the JS you need is just something like this:

-        if ($('#registerUser').prop('checked')) {
+        // Has the customer chosen to register an account? if ($('#registerUser').prop('checked')) {
             var pw_value = $('input[type="password"]').val();
             var pw_error = '';
-            if (pw_value.length < 6) {
+            // Validate the passwrod meets Craft's rules if (pw_value.length < 6) {
                 pw_error = "Password length must be 6 or more characters";
             }
             if (pw_error) {
                 alert(pw_error);
             }
-            else {
+            // Lodge the registration details for later retrieval else {
                 $.ajax({
                     type: 'POST',